What to Expect

 There are so many people that have struggled, and conquered.
 Their bravery to share their story in a sole effort to help others, speaks to the reason they joined public safety.
 We encourage you to watch.

-In 2016, Dan was responding to a call for a suicidal subject where he was struck with an AK-47 and left paralyzed and wheelchair bound.
+In 2016, Dan was responding to a call for a suicidal subject where he was struck with an AK-47 and left paralyzed.

 You Will Go Home